binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 information, yet the second field is called _password_… what is going on?

 In early versions of UNIX this file used to also store passwords.
-Of course, password were not stored as cleartext, but as salted hashes, which means that instead of your plain password you would see a longer and apparently meaningless sequences of letters, digits and other symbols.
+For security reasons, passwords were not stored as cleartext, but as salted hashes, which means that instead of your plain password you would see a longer and apparently meaningless sequences of letters, digits and other symbols.
 Such a sequence is derived from your password using a one-way cryptographic function, so that it is very easy to calculate the hash given the password, but is (theoretically) very hard to recover the